Aerendir/bundle-commands-queues/Resources/docs/Use-the-ShqQueuesBundle.md

 How to use Serendipity HQ Quesus Bundle
 =======================================

-To use ShqQueuesBundle you have to do basiclly two things:
+To use SHQCommandsQueuesBundle you have to do basiclly two things:

 1. Start the daemon that listens for new `Job`s to process;
 2. Create new `Job`s to process.